Bringing Lecture-Tutorials Online: An Analysis of A New Strategy to Teach Planet Formation in the Undergraduate Classroom: Overview of the Planet Formation Lecture-Tutorial (PFLT)

 The PFLT concludes with a section that requires students to apply their knowledge of the relationship between condensation temperature, planet mass, and distance from the central star to a hypothetical exoplanetary system with three planets.
 Relevant properties for each of the planets in this system are listed in Table \ref{tab:planets}.

-The goal of this part of the activity is to identify which (if any) of the planets in the hypothetical exoplanetary system are at locations (relative to their host star) we would expect to find in an exoplanet solar system based on what they have learned about planet formation in our Solar System.
+The goal of this part of the activity is to identify which (if any) of the planets in the hypothetical exoplanetary system are at locations (relative to their host star) we would expect based on what they have learned about planet formation in our Solar System.
 Once students identify that Planet C is much closer to its host star than what would be expected of a giant planet, we introduce the final student debate of the PFLT.

 \begin{quote} Student 1: I think that the physics that explains where rock, ice, and gas would exist during the planet formation process doesn’t apply when we’re dealing with planets in other solar systems.